 Limitation on personal casualty and theft losses.
-Personal casualty and theft losses of an individual, sustained in a tax year beginning after 2017, are deductible only to the extent that the losses are attributable to a federally declared disaster.
-Personal casualty and theft losses attributable to a federally declared disaster are subject to the \$100 per casualty and 10% of your adjusted gross income (AGI) limitations.
+For tax years 2018 through 2025, if you are an individual, casualty or theft losses of personal-use property are deductible only if the loss is attributable to a federally declared disaster.

+Personal casualty and theft losses attributable to a federally declared disaster are subject to the \$100 per casualty and 10% of your adjusted gross income (AGI) reductions unless they are attributable to a qualified disaster